-Life In An Album II: India Arie's Acoustic Soul
+Life In An Album: India Arie's Acoustic Soul

 In 2001, something happened that changed my life forever: India Arie released her first single: “Video.”
 The chorus for Video goes: